MyAirVault/BruhMCP/documents/authentication-flow.md

 ## Overview

+**Token-based authentication only** - No user management system planned.
 Simple email-based token authentication for easy login.
 User enters email → gets token → verifies token → logged in.

+**Current Implementation**: This is the final authentication approach for the system.
+No migration to complex user management is planned.

 ## Authentication Flow